ITSM

 At InvGate, we've helped thousands of organizations structure their IT infrastructure, and we've seen firsthand how damaging siloed and outdated information can be.
 The truth is, a well-maintained CMDB doesn't just improve visibility – it protects the business

-A CMDB works by collecting and maintaining information about Configuration Items (CIs) — the components of your IT environment, like computers, servers, applications, cloud services, and more.
+A CMDB works by collecting and maintaining information about Configuration Items — the components of your IT environment, like computers, servers, applications, cloud services, and more.

 These records include attributes, relationships, and status updates that help teams understand how everything connects.